cschimezie-dot/cschimezie-dot.github.io/_posts/2026-07-06-dont-ghost-the-broker-borrower-fallout-prediction.md

 Instead of spending equal time on every application, the company can use dropout probability to prioritize follow-up.

-The model can help the business:
+##The model can help the business:

 * Focus on stronger borrower leads
-* Reduce wasted follow-up time
+* Reduce wasted follow-up time by up to 30 hours per week
 * Identify weak leads earlier
-* Improve sales team efficiency
+* Improve sales team efficiency with a web application making quick predictions for borrowers found outside the pipeline.
-* Improve borrower pipeline quality
+* Improve borrower pipeline quality by improving loan application questions; this one was huge.
-* Support better marketing and intake decisions
+* Support better marketing and intake decisions for moving forward.
+* Start implementing this tool for marketing for new leads as well as LOS systems so the team can focus on which leads are likely to close in order to meet Quota.
+The possibilities are endless!

-The main value is that Noble Equity can use data to decide which borrowers deserve more attention.
+The main value is that Noble Equity can use data to decide which borrowers deserve more attention at every stage of the borrower process.

 ---